The following topics related to the VW fan are discussed in this article -

 Paraphrased from John Muir* -

-The cooling air is drawn from the outside through slots in the car's body under the rear window (and, in later models, through slots in the engine lid) by the suction of the fan in the front (front) of the fan shroud.
-From there the air is blown primarily down through the cylinders but also (in cold weather) through nozzles on the sides of the fan shroud, through the heater boxes and to the front of the car to provide warmth in the winter.
+The cooling air is drawn from the outside through slots in the car's body under the rear window (and, in later models, through slots in the engine lid as well) by the suction of the fan in the front (front) of the fan shroud.
+From there the air is blown primarily down through the cylinders and heads, but also (in cold weather) through nozzles on the sides of the fan shroud, through the heater boxes and to the front of the car to provide warmth in the winter.

 *How to Keep Your Volkswagen Alive -- A Manual of Step-by-Step Procedures for the Compleat Idiot, 1976 Edition, page 14.

 Note: Air flow for the non-doghouse 1300/1500/1600cc engines is 21 cubic feet per second at 4000 rpm.
 The doghouse cooling fan is wider and blows around 25cf/sec @ 4000rpm, which is why cars with this cooling set-up NEED a slotted engine lid - the slots under the rear window are simply not large enough to provide the doghouse fan running with enough air at higher engine speeds.

 The Fan as Part of the Cooling System